 If a malfunction in the production process occurs, factory workers need to be able to raise an alarm quickly without leaving their workstation.
 A mobile alarm system, installed at workstations, allows workers to send alarms to an Andon system, which displays error messages and can provide direct feedback to the workstation.

-Integration of an Andon system is already an established method of process optimisation in industrial production.
-However, push-button alarm systems tend to be cabled, which makes the cost of retrofitting a considerable hurdle as soon as production processes need to become flexible and workstations mobile.
-By using wireless controls, on the other hand, production workers can trigger predefined alarm and escalation processes even within dynamic production, without having to leave their workstations.
-Particularly in the context of mobile assembly stations, clear assignation between a message sent and the workstation it is sent from provides a considerable added value.
-Errors can be localised and eliminated very fast.
+Andon systems are already a common method of optimizing processes in industrial production.
+However, push-button alarm systems tend to be cabled, so when workstations need to be mobile, retrofitting costs can be considerable.
+With wireless controls, production workers can trigger alarms and escalation processes without having to leave their workstations.
+Particularly in the context of mobile assembly stations, quickly determining which workstation sent a message provides a considerable added value.
+Errors can be localized and eliminated very quickly.

-The process can be additionally improved by sending a direct feedback to the workstation which triggered the communication.
-Here intelligent Andon systems with integrated displays automatically show responses to malfunction communications.
+The process can be further improved by sending direct feedback to the workstation that triggered the communication.
+Intelligent Andon systems with integrated displays automatically show responses to malfunction communications.
 The assembly worker in question can then confirm receipt of this feedback.